ghc-proposals/ghc-proposals/proposals/0000-pattern_subtypes.rst

 Proposed Change Specification
 -----------------------------

-Technically Pattern SubTypes are Depended types, which are known during pattern-matching.
+Technically Pattern-Matching SubTypes are Depended types, which are known during pattern-matching.
 But this dependency is weak and easy un-subtypeble.

 Extension
 ~~~~~~~~~

-Introduce a new extension -XPatternSubTypes.
+Introduce a new extension -XPatternMatchingSubTypes.

-1. Introduce a new extension ``-XPatternSubTypes``.
+1. Introduce a new extension ``-XPatternMatchingSubTypes``.

 #.
-With ``-XPatternSubTypes``, ``subtype`` is a keyword for import / export / declaration.
+With ``-XPatternMatchingSubTypes``, ``subtype`` is a keyword for import / export / declaration.

 #.
-With ``-XPatternSubTypes``, ``of`` is a also keyword for subtypes.
+With ``-XPatternMatchingSubTypes``, ``of`` is a also keyword for subtypes.

 Syntax
 ~~~~~~